Westbrook, Connecticut: CDP

+Government

 Education

-The town's public education needs are overseen by its local school district, Westbrook Public Schools.
+The town's public education needs are overseen by its local school district.
 Westbrook's public elementary school, the Daisy Ingraham Elementary School, was the recipient of a Blue Ribbon honor for excellence for 1998–1999.
 A new middle school, connected to the high school, Westbrook High School, opened in 2005.

 Oxford Academy, an all-boys boarding school, has been located in Westbrook since 1973.

 Infrastructure

 Emergency services

 The town of Westbrook is the home of Connecticut State Police Troop F, located on Interstate 95 and Spencer Plains Road.
 Police services in Westbrook are coordinated by a Resident State Trooper and several Police Constables.
 Constables patrol during the day and evening hours while overnight patrol is provided by the State Police.

 Fire protection is provided by the Westbrook Fire Department (a.k.a.
 Westbrook Chemical Engine Company), located on South Main Street.
 This all-volunteer department is responsible for response to alarms of fire, rescue emergencies and medical emergencies.
 Emergency Medical Services are provided by the Westbrook Ambulance Association, a paid-on-call basic life support service.
 Paramedic services are provided by Middlesex Hospital from their satellite facility in Essex, CT.